5 Simple Ways to Make Time For Healthy Habits

 - I will walk 10 minutes every Tuesday and Thursday on my lunch break

 A multiplier is an activity that accomplishes multiple goals.
 It is a little bit different than multitasking.
-Multitasking involves focusing on multiple things at once, and sometimes the quality drops in one area.
+Multitasking involves focusing on multiple things at once, and sometimes, the quality drops in one area.
 Are you able to do two complementary activities to make the most of your time?
-For example, if you know you will be doing a virtual meeting, you can squeeze in a low impact physical activity while actively listening.
+For example, if you know you will be doing a virtual meeting, you can squeeze in a low-impact physical activity while actively listening.
 We mostly listen to music, podcasts, or audiobooks while working out.
-Listen to your meeting in place of your normal audio distraction while being active.
+Listen to your meeting instead of your regular audio distraction while being active.
 You are saving time while accomplishing a goal.

 No one said healthy habits have to take hours out of your time.
 Small doses have great power in the long run.
 Looking back to exercise, if you can find just 10 minutes of the day every day to be active, you will be accomplishing your goal.
 It may seem insignificant, but you are getting up to 70 minutes a week of activity and 280 minutes a month of physical activity.
 That is better than zero!